 I rarely make french toast since it takes a while if you are baking it in the oven.
 But, when I do make it, get ready for some deliciousness!
+This time, I set out to make a light baked french toast.

 I took a bite of my piece already!